momentohq/public-dev-docs/docs/cache/manage/pricing.md

 <details>
   <summary>Will it scale?</summary>
 Hell yes!
 Momento services are the best way to future-proof your application story.
-You can add Momento Cache *extremely* quickly, and it just fades into the background whether you are doing 1 OPS or 1 million OPS.
+You can add Momento Cache *extremely* quickly, and it just fades into the background whether you are doing 1 operation per second (ops/s) or 1 million ops/s.
 You just pay for what you use, so you get a scalable cache without spending a lot of cash.
 </details>

 [Give Momento Cache a Try!](./../getting-started.md)